 [426]Before analysis and interpretation, the quality of the query DNA sequence data should be confirmed using the recommendations of section 4.3.4 regarding the number of ambiguous bases, overall data quality, and the need to confirm a match to a Ceratitis record on a public server.

-[427]If quality conditions are met, the consensus sequence of the query should be aligned to the COI records reported in Barr et al. (2012) and available from GenBank as PopSet407912263.
+[427]If quality conditions are met (see section 4.3.4), the consensus sequence of the query should be aligned to the COI records reported in Barr et al. (2012) and available from GenBank as PopSet407912263.
 This can be accomplished using an algorithm such as CLUSTAL and visual examination of alignment.
-The alignment should be visually examined for insertion and deletion events caused by the query sequence.
-The alignment should be translated into amino acids using genetic code for insect mitochondria and examined for evidence of frameshifts or premature stops.
-If either is observed, the query sequence is treated as a pseudogene.
-If there is no evidence that the consensus sequence is a pseudogene, then the query sequence can be diagnosed based on agreement of two analyses: a tree-based visualization and a separate genetic-distance measure.